React Elements

 The children

-When we run the code, we get the exact same output as before.
+Running this code produces the exact same output as before.

 The corresponding JSX could obviously leverage children